Exploded view of an Ambient IoT sensor inlay with antenna, microcontroller and chemical sensing layer

 A traditional IoT device assumes infrastructure: a cellular tower, a LoRa gateway, a Wi-Fi access point with a known SSID.
 That assumption fails on a ship, in a cool room, in a fab cleanroom, on a remote farm.

 Ambient IoT devices ride whatever's nearby.
 A passing smartphone with the right app.
-A worker's BLE wearable.
+A worker's BLE (Bluetooth Low Energy) wearable.
 A satellite uplink (Iridium, Kinéis) when nothing terrestrial is in range.
 A consumer mesh like Amazon Sidewalk in dense urban areas.

 The cloud reassembles the partial messages.
 The device doesn't care which radio carried which packet.